btheodorezhang/btheodorezhang.github.io/_pages/cv.md

 Work experience
 ======
-* 2019 - : Postdoctoral Researcher
+* Postdoctoral Research Scholar, 2019 -
   * The Pennsylvania State University
-  * Supervisor: Prof. Kohta Murase, Prof. Miguel Mostafa
+  * Department of Physics, Institute for Gravitation & the Cosmos (IGC)

 Skills
 ======